iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 5 reviews"/>
 </p>

+> Great experience.
+Easy to use app.
+The doctor was prompt and thorough.<br> :date: __2021-01-22 14:50:32__

+> Very Helpful During This Pandemic!<br> :date: __2021-01-21 23:52:00__

+> I downloaded this app with some pretty strong reservations and doubts about how doing virtual appointments would help me.
+I have to say that I am more than happy.
+The therapist and psychiatrist that I work with are really vested in my mental health and have been a godsend!
+I definitely recommend this app!<br> :date: __2021-01-20 22:55:14__

+> LiveHealth Online was super easy to use.
+Choose your provider answer a few questions and visit your chosen provider all from the comfort of your home.
+Very convenient will definitely use this app again.<br> :date: __2021-01-20 20:02:00__

+> No long waiting time- nice when you feel awful !!<br> :date: __2021-01-19 18:42:15__

+> 10 out of 10 customer service.
+Had some issues with video connection with one doctor and LiveHealth quickly fixed the problem and went beyond and above what they really needed to do.
+This is the only company I'll ever use when I need to see a doctor online.
+They really care about the people and not just about money like most the companies.
+Thank you again guys!!<br> :date: __2021-01-16 04:39:13__

 > Fast, easy and professional<br> :date: __2021-01-16 00:11:39__

 > Great app very helpful<br> :date: __2021-01-15 20:55:15__